lurr98/implicit_meaning_annotation/implicit_meaning_task/resources/annotation_guidelines_implicit_meaning.md

 ---

 If you are unsure about whether the omitted information is implicit meaning, select "No" and write a comment in the comment section below it.

+> Please note that, since the data is taken from a wiiHoe dataset, the text might sound ungrammatical or unnatural at times.
+Do not let this distract you from the task.
+When you feel like you cannot complete the task due to the ungrammaticality of the text, select "No" and write a note in the comment section.